MomoDeve/Allocators/README.md

     size_t Deallocate(size_t offset);
 };
 ```
 `FreeListAllocator` does not manage memory explicitly.
 Instead it operates on abstract continuous memory chunk using `size` and `offset`.
-This allows using allocator not only for heap allocations, but also for managing GPU memory (for example vertex buffer in popular graphic APIs)
+This allows using allocator not only for heap allocations, but also for managing GPU memory, for example allocating multiple meshes in a single vertex buffer in popular graphic APIs